Breaking: #97816 - TypoScript syntax changes¶

 # Using a constant as object path specification {$bar} = myValue # This is an object path specification, too, and not supported: foo < {$bar}

-PageTsConfig does support constant substitution: Site constants can be used in PageTsconfig.
+Copied! - PageTsConfig does support constant substitution: Site constants can be used in PageTsconfig.
 This has been introduced with TYPO3 v10, see Feature: #91080 - Site settings as TypoScript constants and in TSconfig for details.

-File includes are always top level¶
+File includes are always top level

 File includes with @import

-and <INCLUDE_TYPOSCRIPT:
+and <INCLUDE_

 within